We recognize that each student has unique needs.

 As outlined in our Disabilities & Reasonable Accommodations Policies, the College is committed to supporting the needs of individuals with disabilities, both employees and students, and provides reasonable accommodations for qualified students and employees with disabilities.
 Though employees and students are generally not permitted to bring pets on campus, the College allows individuals to have service animals and assistance animals on campus according to the policy.

-To request a service or assistance animal as a reasonable accommodation, students should fill out the Service and Assistance Animal Agreement and contact the Office of Student Success and Accessibility Services to request this specific accommodation.
+To request a service or assistance animal as a reasonable accommodation, students should contact the Office of Student Success and Accessibility Services to request this specific accommodation.
 Their staff with work with the Office of Residence Life staff and once approved, service animals must be registered with the College.